Danish Oil is a unique blend of natural oils and resins that penetrate, and enhance the natural beauty of all wooden surfaces.

 Our Danish Oil has been formulated to seal and finish any wooden surface as well as re-oiling wood for maintenance.
 A time tested and proven blend of natural oils and resins, it penetrates deep into all interior and exterior wood and dries to provide a hard, durable, and highly attractive satin finish.

-The natural finish provided with the application of Danish Oil provides water resistance to all bare woods, helping to reduce staining and make the wood easier to clean and maintain.
+The natural finish provided with the application of Danish Oil provides water resistance to all woods (including bare wood), helping to reduce staining and make the wood easier to clean and maintain.
 This protects and enhances the natural beauty of your wood and does not leave a surface film that can chip or scratch with use.
-Incredibly versatile, Danish Oil may also be used as a primer before painting or varnishing.
+Incredibly versatile, our Danish Oil may also be used as a primer before painting or varnishing.

 Compliant with Articles In Contact With Food regulations, Danish Oil is also ideal for the treatment of worktops and utensils used in the kitchen and dining areas, where contact with food, spills and exposure to water and other liquids are a frequent hazard to unprotected surfaces.